glsmith7/fantasy_books/README.md

 I am a strictly amateur, self-taught programmer, and this was my first python code.
 Apologies for infelicities of style and algorithm.

+## Download pre-made executable

+If you just want to download and run the program:

+1. download the zip file located in the "executable" folder on Git.
+Unzip it.

+2. The first file after the folders will be a shortcut to acks_fpg.exe -- run it.
+The two Excel files created also have shortcuts directly beneath.

+3. You should be able to ignore all other files unless you want to.

+4. Note that there are two free-for-use fonts in the "font" folder that you may need to install on your system to see the flavor titles properly.
+This only needs to be done once.

 ## Features

 * rapid generation of books--100 books can be generated in less than 30 seconds; 1000 can be done in under 5 minutes.